 A gluten-free diet is also proposed to have health benefits for the general population, but research has so far proven inconclusive on that front.

-In any case, Reign energy drinks shouldn’t have any ingredients that might trigger celiac disease, but I would always recommend that you consult a health specialist if you’re not sure.
+In any case, Reign Energy shouldn’t have any ingredients that might trigger celiac disease, but I would always recommend that you consult a health specialist if you’re not sure.

 For more information on gluten-free diets, Mayo Clinic has a detailed webpage regarding the subject here.